Canada

 Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM)

-Canadian-resident and non-resident businesses that import goods into Canada and their trade chain partners that interact with the CBSA are required to participate in the CARM, which is now operational for systems testing and software certification.
-The CARM will come into force in May 2024, at which point the 180-day transition plan for the Release Prior to Payment program is expected to begin.
-See Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) in the Other taxes section and our Tax Insights Businesses importing goods into Canada must register for CARM Action required!' at www.pwc.com/ca/taxinsights for more information.
+Canadian-resident and non-resident businesses that import goods into Canada and their trade chain partners that interact with the CBSA are required to participate in the CARM, which is now operational (the transition period for the Release Prior to Payment program ended on 19 May 2025; it was originally to end on 19 April 2025).
+See Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) in the Other taxes section and our Tax Insights Businesses importing goods into Canada must register for CARM Action required!
+(October 2024 update)' at www.pwc.com/ca/taxinsights for more information.